paymill/paymill-oxid/README.md

 - Click on **Benutzergruppen zuordnen** and assign the right user groups
 - Go to tab **Länder**, click on **Länder zuordnen**, and assign the right countries
 - In the main menu goto **Shopeinstellungen > Versandarten**
 - Choose a shipping type (e.g. **Standard**) and go to tab **Zahlungsarten**
 - Click on **Zahlungsarten zuordnen** and assign the payment method
 - Repeat last 2 steps for other shipping types

-# Support for other templates than Azure
+# Template-Support

+- Azure-template is supported by default.
-Adapt the template structure within the modules/paymill/views/azure directory to your custom theme.
+- To support a custom template adapt the template structure within the out/azure diretory to your custom theme.

 # Error handling

 In case of any errors turn on the debug mode in the Paymill payment method configuration.
 Open the javascript console in your browser and check what's being logged during the checkout process.

-Additionally you can check the logfile in modules/paymill/log.txt.
+# Logging

+- If you enable logging in the plugin configuration make sure that log.txt inside the plugin directory is writable.
+Otherwise logging information will not be stored to the logfile.
+- You can access the Logging with your shop-backend under Paymill -> Log

 # Notes about the payment process